 PubMatic to Announce Fourth Quarter and Fiscal Year 2022 Financial Results on February 28, 2023

-/EIN News/ -- NO-HEADQUARTERS/REDWOOD CITY, Calif., Jan.
-30, 2023 (GLOBE NEWSWIRE) -- PubMatic, Inc. (Nasdaq: PUBM), an independent technology company delivering digital advertising’s supply chain of the future, today announced that it will release its financial results for the quarter and fiscal year ended December 31, 2022 after market close on February 28, 2023.
+NO-HEADQUARTERS/REDWOOD CITY, Calif., Jan.
+30, 2023 (GLOBE NEWSWIRE) -- PubMatic, Inc. PUBM, an independent technology company delivering digital advertising's supply chain of the future, today announced that it will release its financial results for the quarter and fiscal year ended December 31, 2022 after market close on February 28, 2023.
 On that day PubMatic will host a webcast at 1:30 p.m.
 Pacific Time (4:30 p.m.
-Eastern Time) to discuss the company’s financial results.
+Eastern Time) to discuss the company's financial results.

 Webcast Details